lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Once they are finished, the opportunity passes to the defending Methuselah (in the cases of directed actions and combat), then to the rest of the Methuselahs in clockwise order from the acting Methuselah.
 Note that if any Methuselah uses a card or effect, the acting Methuselah again gets the opportunity to use the next card or effect.

+##### Order of effects

+Cards effects are always applied in full.
+When an effect resolves, no other effect can interrupt its resolution.

+Some cards and effects can only be used during specific timing windows: they cannot be played at any other time.

+**Immediate effects:** Except for strikes, actions and explicitly *delayed effects* (see below), cards and effects are always resolved immediately when the card is played or the effect announced.
+Methuselahs cannot postpone this resolution and use an effect before it resolves.
+If multiple Methuselahs want to play a card or effect at the same time, the normal [Sequencing](#sequencing) rules apply.

+**Ordered effects:** Some cards and effects can explicitely be used *"before"* or *"after"* a specific event (eg. *"after action resolution"*, *"before block resolution"*).
+This describes a precise time window: these effects must be used immediately before or after the the event specified (not at any time before or after it).
+If multiple methuselahs want to use an effect during the same ordered window, the normal [Sequencing](#sequencing) rules apply.

+**Replacement effects:** Some effects replace upcoming events, they use the auxiliary *"would"* (eg. *"when the bleed would be successful"*, *"if combat would end"*).
+These effect are to be used after ordered effects that are used *"before"* the event.
+They must also be played before any upcoming effect (see below) At any step, all methuselahs get an opportunity to play replacement effects before any of them can play direct effect, following the normal [Sequencing](#sequencing) rules.

+**Upcoming effect:** Some effects can only be used after any ordered or replacement effect, when an event is actually upcoming.
+They use the expression *"about to"*
+(eg. *"when the bleed is about to be successful"*, *"if the combat is about to end"*).
+They can only be used after all others effect, when the event is upcoming and it's advent cannot be avoided anymore.

+**Delayed effects:** Some cards set up effects that are to be resolved later (eg. *"If this action is blocked, before block resolution"*, *"During the next unlock phase"*).
+Once a delayed effect is set up, it triggers immediately when the event happens: Methuselahs do not get an opportunity to use any effect before it.
+(eg. a delayed effect applied *"before block resolution"* is resolved before any Methuselah has a chance to play a card *"before block resolution"*).
+If multiple delayed effects trigger at the same time, the acting Methuselah, or the Methuselah whose turn it is if there is no action, decides the order.
+Once set up, a delayed effect can trigger even if its source is burned or removed from play.
+When a delayed effect triggers, it always resolves, even if the event triggering it ends prematurely.
+Delayed effects do not trigger if the event supposed to trigger them is replaced by a *replacement effect* or canceled.
+If the target of a delayed effect is out of play when the effect triggers, the target is unaffected.

 #### Master Cards

 Master cards are cards you play in your role as a Methuselah.
 There are two categories of master cards: regular and out-of-turn master cards.